robcperry/robcperry/README.md

 <br/>

 <p>
 A Full Stack JavaScript Developer 🚀 based in Raleigh NC.
-I'm backend focused and love working with people!
+I'm back-end focused and love working with people!
 <br/>
 Main Stack is MERN
 <br/>